LinxuQuan/LinxuQuan.github.io/index.md

 ## Academic Background

-**<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
-Contact me if you have any leads!**
+**<font color='red'>[Highlight]</font> I expect to be admitted to the graduate program at the University of Chinese Academy of Sciences!**

-- **Sep 2020 - June 2024:** Fuzhou University (BEng)
+- **Sep 2015 - June 2019:** China University of Mining and Technology (BEng)
-- **Sep 2020 - June 2024:** Maynooth University (BSc)
+- **Sep 2019 - June 2022:** China University of Mining and Technology (BEng)
-- **June 2022 - Nov 2022:** Cambridge University (Exchange)

-Expect to apply for a one-year MPhil program and will graduate in Sep 2025.
-Looking for PhD position after that.

 <br>

 ---

 ## Research Interests

-- Internet of Everything (IoE)
-- Industrial Automation
+- Civil Engineering
+- Data Science and Big Data Analysis
-- Network and Cybersecurity
+- Network Science and Social Computing
+- Pattern Recognition and Artificial Intelligence
-- Applied Machine Learning
+- Machine Learning
+-
 - [My latest research proposal](https://caihanlin.com/file/proposal-2023.pdf) 🔗

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My interests lie in machine learning, deep learning, big data mining, and analysis, with a focus on applying these techniques to the field of civil engineering.
+I aspire to leverage my knowledge to contribute to the advancement of civil engineering.

 <br>